 In my courses, I encourage students to read carefully and critically, to understand, engage with, and to question the texts we together read (whether essays, stories, novels, poems, graphic memoirs, or movies).
 I aim to facilitiate my students' voices as writers, and I assign a variety of genres and modes of writing so that they can practice different voices.
 I strive to create a seminar environment in which every student contributes to the progression of the course.
 I view myself as a guide, and I am constantly searching for new ways to engage and energize college students.

-In the spring 2014 semester, I am very excited to be co-coordinating QCC's pilot of an Accelerated Learning Program (ALP) with Jennifer Maloy from the department of Academic Literacy.
-These courses will link a section of BE112 with a section of EN101, offering students the opportunity to complete their Academic Literacy course work, pass the CATW, and earn credit for EN101 in the same semester.
+I co-coordinate QCC's Accelerated Learning Program (ALP) with Jennifer Maloy from the department of Academic Literacy.
+These courses link a section of BE112 or BE122 with a section of EN101, offering students the opportunity to complete their Academic Literacy course work, pass the CATW or ACT, and earn credit for EN101 in the same semester.
 More information on ALP can be found HERE.

 PhD, Comparative Literature, The Graduate Center, CUNY, 2010.